Mykines Faroe Islands

 A puffin in the grass.

-Before going I wanted to learn more about puffins, it’s always fun to know about things you see on a trip.
-What I learned surprised me, puffins are not only cute and funny looking, they are awesome and fascinating birds.
-I have to share a list of puffin facts with you.
+Before the trip, I wanted to learn a bit more about puffins — it’s always fun to understand what you’re actually seeing on a journey.
+What I discovered surprised me.
+Puffins aren’t just cute and funny looking; they’re genuinely fascinating birds.
+So of course, I have to share a few puffin facts with you.

 • Puffins are nicknamed sea-parrots and clowns of the sea due to their parrot-like beaks and funny appearance.